How Much to Paint a Room in 2025?

 Type of Paint

-There are a range of paint products to choose from.
+There is a range of paint products to choose from.
 Some are water-based, while others are oil-based.
 Popular paint finishes include matte, satin, and gloss.

 As for individual products, there are many budget paints available for around £2 to £3 per litre, while the more established brands sell paint for between £5 and £20 per litre, if not more.